archivesunleashed/archivesunleashed.org/content/aut/index.md

 of the date string as a `DateComponent`.
 Use `keepDate` to specify the year (`YYYY`), month (`MM`), day (`DD`), year and month (`YYYYMM`), or a particular year-month-day (`YYYYMMDD`).

-The following Spark script extracts plain text for a given collection by date (in this case, 4 October 2008).
+The following Spark script extracts plain text for a given collection by date (in this case, April 2008).

 ```scala
 import io.archivesunleashed._